-Included in this growing group of sparkling fruit waters, kombucha drinks, and prebiotic fizzies is Olipop soda.
+Included in this growing group of sparkling fruit waters, kombucha drinks, functional teas, and prebiotic fizzies is Olipop soda.
 Olipop is a “deliciously fizzy tonic that combines the benefits of prebiotics, plant fiber, and botanicals to support your microbiome and benefit digestive health.”

 If you prefer watchin’ to readin’, check out my review and personal experience on YouTube: